Visas & Passport

 Travellers are required to show their passport on entry into Argentina.

-For Australian and Canadian passengers travelling to Argentina, you are required to pay a Reciprocity Fee prior to your arrival into Argentina via an online system.
+For Canadian passengers travelling to Argentina, you are required to pay a Reciprocity Fee prior to your arrival into Argentina via an online system.

 How to pay the Reciprocity Fee online: